I'm a title. Click here to add your own text and edit me.

 The aim of the Digital Archaeology Research Lab is to engage in original research aimed at advancing the use digital technology and information in archaeology.
 It seeks to promote the development of archaeological information science (AISc), a field that results from the intersection of archaeology with computer, information and data science, engineering and quantitative methods.

-We are particularly interested in initiatives that foster the development of new tools, methods and technologies for archaeology in areas such as data mining, visualization, digital media, mobile computing, cluster/cloud computing, geospatial (e.g. GIS), statistical and computer simulations.
+We are particularly interested in initiatives that foster the development of new open software tools, methods and technologies for archaeology in areas such as data mining, visualization, mobile and cloud computing, geospatial (e.g. GIS), statistical and computer modeling.